Motion to Adorn

 That's his whole deal.

 I'll do it.
-So, this is sort of a coffee table book that has pride of place in your home.
+So this is sort of a coffee table book that has pride of place in your home.

 And like all decorative books, you've put it as close to the edge of the circular table as possible to make it seem like it's going to fall off at any moment.
 Correct.

+Yes.
 Correct.
-Gotcha.

 I'm not even sure that the walls are that giant.
+I just think the things might be very small.

-As we go now to the west-facing wall, exhibit C, we are seeing exactly what Jesse is trying to describe: a big expanse of wall, and then a bunch of small postcard size things and posters that, again, are not framed, but sort of taped up haphazardly.
+A big expanse of wall, and then a bunch of small postcard-sized things and posters that, again, are not framed, but sort of taped up haphazardly.

 You know, in the old days, we would have used a blue tack.
 Remember that stuff?
-That little like bluey stuff that you put on there that makes your walls and your posters greasy?
-Yeah.

-What's this down here?
-Grombrindahl?
-Grombrindahl, of course.
 Okay, just wanted to confirm it.
+Yeah, yeah.

 Grombrindahl.
 Yeah, yeah.